Continual Learning as Computationally Constrained Reinforcement Learning: Agent State and Information Capacity

 \subsection{Agent State}

-Computational constraints prevent an agent from processing every element of history at each time step because the dataset grows indefinitely.
+Computational constraints prevent an agent from processing every element of history at each timestep because the dataset grows indefinitely.
 To leverage more information than can be efficiently accessed from history, the agent needs to maintain a representation of knowledge that enables efficient computation of its next action.
 In particular, the agent must implement a policy $\pi$ that depends on a statistic $U_t$ derived from $H_t$, rather than directly on $H_t$ itself.
 Such a policy samples each action according to

 The statistic $U_t$ must itself be computed using budgeted resources.
 An agent that computes $U_t$ directly from $H_t$ would run into constraints of the same sort that motivated construction of agent state in the first place.
-In particular, the agent cannot accesses all history within a time step and must maintain an agent state that facilitates efficient computation of the next agent state.
+In particular, the agent cannot access all history within a timestep and must maintain an agent state that facilitates efficient computation of the next agent state.
 To this end, $U_t$ serves two purposes: computation of $A_t$ and $U_{t+1}$.
 Specifically, there must be an update function $\psi$ such that

 This sort of incremental updating allows $U_{t+1}$ to selectively encode historical information while amortizing computation across time.
-Since $U_t$ includes all information about $H_t$ that the agent will subsequently use, it can be thought of as a state; thus the term {\it agent state}.
+Since $U_t$ includes all information about $H_t$ that the agent will subsequently use, it can be thought of as a state; thus the term {\it agent state}. \henrik{So far, we have not added any information constraint, which means that the agent could in principle store the full history.
+In subsequent sections, we will introduce a constraint on the agent state $U_{t}$ limiting how much information the agent can store.}